- Selected Works

 I strive to capture this living mass’ temporal nature not through a single image or isolated sequence, but through scales and perspectives.
 Hence, the serial nature of my drawings.
 Within each series, I observe the similarities and variations between each piece and try to understand its logic.
 Only then can I begin to appreciate its underlying structure, syntax, and rhythm.

 I work with animation to understand how things are organiz-ing rather than what is being organized.
 This time-based yet painterly medium is most sympathetic to studying the language of movement.
 How does movement tell us about the nature of things?
 Does movement hint at what lies dormant and what is about to wake?
 This work is detail oriented in paying close attention to misalignments, synchronization, hiccups, and yawns.
 It is concerned with worn edges, missing petals, discrepancies in size, and the waning pitch of a roaring crowd.
 Yet, it is also an attempt at seeing a broader essence.
 What keeps the overall form together and what is its temperament?
 When the rhythm changes how does its posture shift?

 Life’s living mass is continually adapting, striving to equalize all things lacking.
 We feel there is something more to be seen, more to be heard.
 Despite what cannot be kept, we are always wanting.
 Remembering that we come from the same materials, fused and dispersed by the same forces, comfort may be found in that energy is never lost.
 Life’s ultimate windfall is its impossible quest for resolution.
 For once all desires are quenched, there would be no more life.

-Masako MiyazakiAll images copyright ©2008-2016 Masako Miyazaki.
-See "News" for latest information on work.
+Masako MiyazakiAll images copyright ©2008-2022 Masako Miyazaki.
+See "Instagram" for latest information on work and works in progress.
 An icompendium Site